 While obtaining an intervention order is a civil matter, it is a criminal offence to breach or contravene an order.
-The penalty is a maximum three years imprisonment for a basic offence and 5 years imprisonment for an aggravated offence [Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 31(2)].
+The maximum penalty is imprisonment for 3 years for a basic offence and 5 years for an aggravated offence [Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 31(2)].
 These penalties increase where there are multiple contraventions or contraventions involving the threat of or actual physical violence [s 31(2aa)].

-A person will not be charged with aiding or abetting a contravention of an intervention order if the person is protected by the intervention order (i.e. a protected person) and their conduct in contravening the order did not result in contravention in respect of any other person who is protected by the order (or any other intervention order) in force against the respondent [s 31(3)].
+A person will not be charged with aiding or abetting a contravention of an intervention order if the person is protected by the intervention order and their conduct in contravening the order did not result in contravention in respect of any other person who is protected by the order (or any other intervention order) in force against the respondent [s 31(3)].

 See also the Law Handbook's Criminal law chapter on Breaching an intervention order.